robbiejdunne/robbiejdunne.github.io/_posts/2019-04-11-lauri-markkanen.md

 date: 2019-04-11
 tags: [python, data science, analytics, basketball, nba]
 header: "images/basketball.jpg"
+excerpt: "A look at Lauri Markkanen's second season with the Chicago Bulls"
 ---

-# H1 Lauri Markkanen's Sophomore Exit Interview

-## H2 The Bulls...
+## H2 The Bulls first round pick in 2017 looked bigger but did the stats back up what looked like progression in his season season in the NBA?

 ### H3 Lauri